Glareone/CKAD-Kubernetes-for-developers/README.md

 <details>
 <summary>Create your Service with kubectl expose deployment.
 Get Services</summary>

-## Create Service.
+## Create Service and it's yaml file.
 **FIRST OF ALL YOU NEED DEPLOYMENT YOU WILL EXPOSE**
-* useful command to get Service is to use the following command on exam: `kubectl expose deployment nginx --port=80 --type=NodePort`;
+* useful command to get Service is to use the following command on exam:
+`kubectl expose deployment <YOUR-DEPLOYMENT> --port=80 --type=NodePort`;
+After applying this command you will see that your Service is deployed instantly.
+So better to use it with `--dry-run=client` flag:
+`kubectl expose deployment <YOUR-DEPLOYMENT> --port=80 --type=NodePort --dry-run=client -o yaml > <YOUR_SERVICE.yaml>` - dry run for your service.

+* Create service: `kubectl create -f <YOUR_SERVICE.yaml>` - to create service from yaml file.

-Notice, this comman allocates a random portal on all backend nodes, so if you want to be in control of used Port you need to use `targetPort` to define the port.
+PS Notice, this comman allocates a random portal on all backend nodes, so if you want to be in control of used Port you need to use `targetPort` to define the port.
 ## Get Services
 `kubectl get svc` - to get Services.
 `kubectl get svc nginx -o yaml` - will show Service specifics in yaml.